zer0def/nginxinc-kubernetes-ingress/docs/content/installation/nic-images/get-registry-image.md

 docs: DOCS-605
 doctypes:
 - install
-title: Getting the F5 Registry NGINX Ingress Controller Image
+title: Get NGINX Ingress Controller from the F5 Registry
 toc: true
 weight: 100
 ---

-Learn how to pull an F5 NGINX Plus Ingress Controller image, including those with NGINX App Protect WAF and NGINX App Protect DoS, from the official F5 Docker registry and upload it to your private registry.
+Learn how to pull an F5 NGINX Plus Ingress Controller image from the official F5 Docker registry and upload it to your private registry.

+The F5 Registry images include versions with NGINX App Protect WAF and NGINX App Protect DoS.

 This guide covers the prerequisites, image tagging, and troubleshooting steps.